A Guide to Traffic Stops

 If the officer asks for consent to search, respectfully say no. Never, ever provide consent to search.
 Sometimes an officer will say something like, “Do you mind if I have a look around?” to disguise the fact he is asking for consent to search.
 Again, never give the officer permission to search or “look around” your car even if he threatens to get a search warrant.
 This is your right, so be confident when you say no and do not waver.

 If an officer decides to request a canine that can detect narcotics, then you may be waiting on the side of the road for a while.
 The wait time may exceed what is appropriate under the law, but you should not litigate this issue with the officer.
-If the officer does find something after he detained you for an excessive amount of time, then your attorney can present legal arguments on your behalf in court.
+If the officer does find something after he detained you for an excessive amount of time, then your Family law attorney in Fort Worth can present legal arguments on your behalf in court.

 If you do not give consent to search, the officer needs either probable cause or a search warrant to search your car.
 Normally, searches done on cars are based on probable cause or consent, not search warrants.
 What amounts to probable cause?
 There are many examples, but common bases for probable cause include: odor of marijuana, detection by narcotics canine, and paraphernalia in plain view.
 Again, do not argue with the officer.
 If the search results in your arrest, your attorney can present arguments on your behalf in court.